 In order to talk about programming the chin-up, you must first understand the method in which humans build muscle and get stronger.
 In order to get stronger, we must use a method called “Progressive Overload”, developed by Dr. Thomas Delorme while rehabilitating injured soldiers after World War II.
 It is a method in which we progress by continuously (and linearly) overload the muscles such that they recover and adapt to the training stress, thus becoming bigger and stronger.
 In order to get stronger, you must do enough volume (number of repetitions) at an appropriate intensity (a percentage of the weight of your one-rep-max), in order to force an adaptation from your muscles.

-Just from going about your daily life, your body has achieved some baseline level of strength, and your back can produce produce a certain amount of force, which can then pull a certain amount of weight.
+Just from going about your daily life, your body has achieved some baseline level of strength, and your back can produce a certain amount of force, which can then pull a certain amount of weight.
 That is the weight we start with; however, there is a problem.
 For some, the amount of weight their back can pull up to the bar is less than their own bodyweight.
-These people cannot do a single chin-up, and this is a issue.
-This is a problem because people who cannot do a single chin-up are unable to do enough volume to stimulated an adaptation; and therefore, cannot get stronger.
+These people cannot do a single chin-up, and this is an issue.
+This is a problem because people who cannot do a single chin-up are unable to do enough volume to stimulate an adaptation; and therefore, cannot get stronger.
 So where do you start?

 There are two options that I would recommend, both of which involve you moving less than your bodyweight.